victoriyaforsythe/PyIRI/README.md

     coeff_dir=None, foF2_coeff=foF2_coeff, hmF2_model=hmF2_model, coord=coord)
 ```

-Alternatively, one can use the original URSI or CCIR coefficinets:
+Alternatively, one can use the original URSI or CCIR coefficients:

 ```
 ccir_or_ursi = 0     # 0 = CCIR and 1 = URSI